USCGC Gentian: Career

 In the early 1980s Gentian had major renovations to machinery, living spaces and superstructure under the Service Life Extension Program (SLEP).
 New main General Motors diesels were installed, new generators, propulsion systems, central fluid power system, new vang supported boom system (eliminating the distinctive Cactus-class A-frame boom support), marine sanitation system, navigational electronics, and more.
 On 27 July 1983 the mostly brand new Gentian was assigned to Coast Guard Group Fort Macon, Atlantic Beach, North Carolina, and soon after served off the coast of Grenada during the US intervention.
 On 27 November 1984 she seized vessel Princess and 17.5 tons of marijuana, and in September 1989 assisted in the Hurricane Hugo evacuation of the coastal areas of Charleston, South Carolina.In 1994 served in Operation Able Manner and Uphold Democracy off the coast of Haiti.

 In May 1998 Gentians service as a black-hull buoy tender ended.
 She was temporarily decommissioned, repainted white and refurbished to facilitate longer periods of time at sea.
 Then in September 1999 she was recommissioned as WIX-290, and assigned to Miami, Florida where she trained sailors from all over the world.
 She was known as a Caribbean Support Tender and spent a great deal of time in the Caribbean.
 Gentians final decommissioning came on 23 June 2006.

+In March 2004, the Gentian was commanded by Cmdr.
+Joseph M. Vojvodich who would become the first Asian American flag officer in the USCG.

 On 15 October 2007, she was transferred to Colombia and serves as ARC San Andrés (PO-45).